netgen/TagsBundle/Resources/doc/INSTALL.md

 }
 ```

+*NB:* make sure that the NetgenTagsBundle bundle is loaded *after* the eZPublish Kernel bundles, otherwise you might get an error related to bas services configuration.

 ### Edit configuration

 Put the following in your `ezpublish/config/routing.yml` file to be able to display tag view pages: